-Prof Dr Joachim A. Koops – Associate Professor of Political Science at the Free University of Brussels (VUB) and Director of the Global Governance Institute (GGI), Brussels
+Prof Dr Joachim A. Koops – Chair and Professor of Security and Director of the Institute for Security and Global Affairs (ISGA), Leiden University

 His research focuses on cooperation and rivalry between major international organizations (UN, EU, NATO and African Union) in the field of peacebuilding, the nexus between peacekeeping and peacebuilding and the UN Peacebuilding Commission.
 He is currently the Co-editor of the Oxford Handbook of United Nations Peacekeeping Operations and serves as an Advisor to the Head of the UN Liaison Office for Peace & Security (UNLOPS), Brussels.